cristiannietodev91/crisnietodev/README.md

 ## What was the methodology used to build this portfolio

-what I usually do is using these projects to improve in some lack development skills that I see I must improve.
+what I usually do is using these projects to improve in some lack development skills that I must improve.
 That is why I followed next steps each one to learn/improve some front-end skills.

 ### Figma